The pemmican pouch

 Trying to get a little bit traditional

-A black, white, dark brown, and rawhide yellow pemmican pouch.
+A black, white, dark brown, and rawhide yellow pemmican pouch on a wooden table.

 So, as I've said in other places, I am drawn to indigenous culture, and their way of life.
 So, around early 2020, when I had gotten a pile of scrap pieces of leather, I started making all kinds of... well, leather pouches, because I have a pile of scraps to sew together :D, and wanted a pile of pouches for various things.